sumalathakonjeti/micropythonapi/README.md

 The fourth runs the server.
 Look at both
 `http://localhost:8000` and `http://localhost:8000/admin`
-The second you should oogin as admin with the password you chose in the createsuperuser step.
+The second you should login as admin with the password you chose in the createsuperuser step.

 ### Your Mission

 Work thru these steps.
+You have to add some code to hook the API machinery up to the Book model in books/models.py

 ### Serialize the Book model